 While we are always finding ways to correct our posture, many times a day, everyday, we realize that sometimes our bodies actually inhibit our good posture, because they are weak in some places, too tight in others, and maybe even too flexible.
 Today we are going to look specifically at the lumbar spine (that’s the low back), since it is often the source of spinal postural problems and for many of us, pain.

-So here is the region considered the lumbar spine, which naturally has a curvature of about a 30-35% angle:
+So here is the region considered the lumbar spine, which naturally has about a 30-35% angle extending from the sacrum:

 The natural inward curvature of our low back is technically called lordosis.
-Often, the lordosis is exaggerated, in which case, we refer to it as hyperlordosis.
+Often, the lordosis is exaggerated, in which case, it is referred to as hyperlordosis.
 Most lumbar spine problems come from either a natural hyperlordosis, a deliberately exaggerated one, the over correction of lordosis, and pelvic misalignment.
 We’ll look at all of these more closely below.

 Do you have any of the following problems?

 Women, generally, have a tendency to let their pelvis tilt anteriorly, creating hyperlordosis, but men also possess this inclination.
 We see exaggerated hyperlordosis very commonly in Argentine tango followers, as they seek the connection with their partner by displacing their ribcage forward and sticking their bottoms out to maintain their “axis.”
 Some followers even pursue and develop this look as a stylistic element.
 However, creating an exaggerated curvature in the spine is likely to create back, sacral, and knee problems, also reducing our ability to maintain core strength over time.